-A conversion rate is an excellent metric to measure your company’s success in marketing.
+A conversion rate is an excellent metric for measuring your company’s marketing success.
 But you may have some questions.
 For example, what is a reasonable conversion rate, and how can you boost yours?
-This blog post will discuss the definition of conversion and how you can calculate a conversion rate.

 Did you know we offer great free templates on our site?
 You can check out our free contact form here.